 JAFFE: In fact, the prisoner Ernest Dewayne Jones was originally sentenced to death in 1995 for the rape and murder of his girlfriend's mother.
 Judge Carney noted that since voters reinstated the death penalty in California in 1978, more than 900 people have been sentenced to death but only 13 have been executed.
 And he found that which inmate is ultimately put to death is based on arbitrary bureaucratic factors rather than the crime committed or the date of sentence.
 California's death penalty, wrote Carney, has been transformed into a punishment that no rational jury or legislator would ever impose - life in prison with a remote possibility of death.

 MATT CHERRY: We're all watching with great interest to see what happens next.

 JAFFE: That's Matt Cherry, executive director of Death Penalty Focus, an anti-death penalty organization.

 CHERRY: I feel that it's very hard to respond to this judgment in any way other than accepting that yes, the dental penalty system is broken.
 So when other lawyers make the same argument on behalf of their clients on death row, it'll be very hard to rule against them.

 JAFFE: But some death penalty supporters think Judge Carney got it exactly backwards.
-Kurt Scheidegger is the legal director of the Criminal Justice Legal Foundation.
+Kent Scheidegger is the legal director of the Criminal Justice Legal Foundation.

 JAFFE: Judge Cormac Carney was appointed to the bench by former President George W. Bush.
 His ruling is narrow.
 It does not find execution itself to be unconstitutional, just California's way of carrying it out.
 Attorney General Kamala Harris has not set yet whether she will appeal the ruling.
 The law professor Lara Bazelon expects her to.